-Yes, many have received the wrong answers from the “Got Questions Ministries”.
-For example, their website teaches that salvation comes before a believer is raised with Christ, made alive, and saved by grace.
-This is found throughout their articles including this one, “Does 1 Peter 3:21 teach that baptism is necessary for salvation?“.
-Teaching that salvation comes before a believer is raised with Christ and saved by grace is a serious false teaching.
-This great error is in contrast to the Truth presented in the Scriptures as presented in a previous article here, “Why Does 1 Peter 3:21 Say, ‘Baptism Now Saves Us’?“.
-Because of this error, I was compelled to write them.
-Here is my letter,
+Many have received the wrong answers from the “Got Questions Ministries.”
+The site teaches that salvation comes before a believer is raised with Christ, made alive, and saved by grace.
+This is found throughout their articles including this one, “Does 1 Peter 3:21 teach that baptism is necessary for salvation?”
+This article asserts that salvation comes before God raises a believer with Christ and saving by grace.
+The Gospel is the death, burial, and resurrection of Jesus Christ.
+This is a serious false teaching.
+This great error is in contrast to the Truth presented in the Scriptures: “Why Does 1 Peter 3:21 Say, ‘Baptism Now Saves Us’?”
+Because of this error, I was compelled to write.
+Here is my letter to “Got Questions Ministries,”

 Why is it that your website teaches people that they are saved by grace before being raised with Christ?
 When is a believer made alive and regenerated with Christ?

 “But God, who is rich in mercy, because of His great love with which He loved us, even when we were dead in trespasses, made us alive together with Christ by grace you have been saved, and raised us up together, and made us sit together in the heavenly places in Christ Jesus, that in the ages to come He might show the exceeding riches of His grace in His kindness toward us in Christ Jesus.
 For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast” (Eph 2:5–9, emp. added).

 Are not believers born again through the resurrection of Jesus Christ?

 “Blessed be the God and Father of our Lord Jesus Christ, who according to His abundant mercy has begotten us again to a living hope through the resurrection of Jesus Christ from the dead,” (1 Pet 1:3, emp. added).